scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Once the voting representatives have verified the TRC data, the Ceremony Administrator computes the DER encoding of the data according to [](#trc-asn1) and the SHA-512 hash value of the TRC payload file.
 The TRC payload file is then shared with the voting representatives via the data exchange device who verify the TRC payload hash value by computing this on their machine and checking it matches the one displayed by the Ceremony Administrator.

-Phase 2 concludes when all voting representatives confirm that the contents of the TRC payload are correct.
+This phase concludes when all voting representatives confirm that the contents of the TRC payload are correct.

-### Phase 3: TRC Signing {#phase3}
+### TRC Signing {#phase3}

 Each voting representative attaches a signature created with their own private voting key to the TRC (payload file), using their own machine.
 This serves to prove possession of the private keys.

-Phase 3 concludes when all voting representatives have attached their signatures to the TRC.
+This phase concludes when all voting representatives have attached their signatures to the TRC.

-### Phase 4: TRC Validation {#phase4}
+### TRC Validation {#phase4}

 All voting representatives copy the TRC payload signed with their private voting keys to the data exchange device and return this to the Ceremony Administrator.
-The Ceremony Administrator assembles the final TRC by aggregating the payload data and verifying the signatures based on the certificates exchanged during Phase 1.
-The Ceremony Administrator then shares the assembled TRC with all participants who MUST again inspect the signatures and verify them based on the certificates exchanged in Phase 1.
+The Ceremony Administrator assembles the final TRC by aggregating the payload data and verifying the signatures based on the certificates exchanged during phase [](#phase1).
+The Ceremony Administrator then shares the assembled TRC with all participants who MUST again inspect the signatures and verify them based on the certificates exchanged in phase [](#phase1).

 The Signing Ceremony is completed once when every voting representative confirms that the signatures match.
 All participants can then use the TRC to distribute trust anchors for the ISD.